olufemithompson/terraform-provider-proxmox/docs/resources/vm_qemu.md

 Cloud-init VMs must be cloned from a [cloud-init ready template](https://pve.proxmox.com/wiki/Cloud-Init_Support).
 When creating a resource that is using Cloud-Init, there are multi configurations possible.
-You can use either the `ciconfig` parameter to create based on [https://cloudinit.readthedocs.io/en/latest/topics/examples.html](a Cloud-init configuration file) or use the Proxmox variable `ciuser`, `cipassword`, `ipconfig0`, `ipconfig1`, `searchdomain`, `nameserver` and `sshkeys`.
+You can use either the `ciconfig` parameter to create based on [a Cloud-init configuration file](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) or use the Proxmox variable `ciuser`, `cipassword`, `ipconfig0`, `ipconfig1`, `searchdomain`, `nameserver` and `sshkeys`.

-For more information, see the [Cloud-init guide](cloud_init_guide.md).
+For more information, see the [Cloud-init guide](docs/guides/cloud_init.md).

 ## Argument reference